|

 Llewellyn Dadswell, a policeman in Queensland for 19 years until his discharge in 1936, shared 'recent' ancestors with a number of other Australian branches of the Dadswell family.

-- their fifth child Jane Dadswell born 1818, who married into the Bassett family, some of whom eventually made their home at Ivanhoe, Melbourne, Victoria;
+• their fifth child Jane Dadswell born 1818, who married into the Bassett family, some of whom eventually made their home at Ivanhoe, Melbourne, Victoria;

-- their tenth child Charles Dadswell born 1834, the youngest of the 10 children - it was from Charles that Llewellyn descended, as did another closely-related group of Dadswells who today are still living in Queensland.
+• their tenth child Charles Dadswell born 1834, the youngest of the 10 children - it was from Charles that Llewellyn descended, as did another closely-related group of Dadswells who today are still living in Queensland.

-The last-born Charles Dadswell (1834-1917) became a coachman and family folklore has it that he drove the last postal coach from London to Brighton in the 1880s.
+The last-born Charles Dadswell (1834-1917) became a coachman and family folklore has it that he drove the last horse-drawn postal coach from London to Brighton in the 1880s.

 He married Ann Card and they had four children, including William James Dadswell, who rose through post office ranks from letter carrier to superintendent of postmen at Brighton by the time he retired in 1918.

-William married Catherine (Kate) Simmonds at Brighton and they had 10 children - Edith Catherine (born 1881), Annie (1882 or 1883), Charles (1884), Kathleen 1886), William James 1890), Llewellyn (born at Brighton on 4 Nov 1892), Harold Douglas (1895), Wallace James (1897, and who has descendents living today in Queensland), Roderick Cecil (1900) and Septimust Reginald (1903).
+In 1880, William married Kate (Catherine) Simmonds at Brighton and they had 10 children - Edith Catherine (born 1881), Annie (1882 or 1883), Charles (1884), Kathleen 1886), William James 1890), Llewellyn (born at Brighton on 4 November 1892), Harold Douglas (1895), Wallace James (1897, and who has descendents living today in Queensland), Roderick Cecil (1900) and Septimust Reginald (1903).

-It is unclear if Llewellyn also entered the postal service but Australian Army documents suggest he was in the British Army Service Corps for five years prior to World War One.
+It is unclear if Llewellyn also entered the postal service but Australian Army documents claim he was in the British Army Service Corps for five years prior to World War One.
 In 1911 he married Minnie Robinson at Brighton, and in 1912 they had a daughter, Dorothy A. Dadswell.

 A little over a year later he resigned to again enlist in the Australian Army, this time declaring he was married and that Minnie Dadswell was his next-of-kin and that he had a daughter (both living at 261 Queens Park Road).
 His Army service was again brief - within a few months of his second enlistment, he was discharged from the Army.